yyl/ComputeSimilarity/README.md

 ![First similarity calculator 2000 tweets withou RT](images/hashtag_similarity2000_noRT.png)

 Compared with the original 2000tweets figure, all scores are hit, which is reasonable considering we removed one high-ranked token.
-What I care about is how the difference changed between two previously ambiguous pair, `#ladygaga v. #justinbieber` and `#nba v. #heartbleed`.
+What I care about is how the difference changed between two previously ambiguous pair, the 3rd and 4th pari in the figure: `#ladygaga v. #justinbieber` and `#nba v. #heartbleed`.
 In the original, the difference of their scores is `0.099 - 0.092 = 0.007`, which is `0.007/0.099 (7.1%)` in percentage; in the no `rt` figure, it is `0.025 - 0.015 = 0.01`, which is `0.01/0.025 (40%)`.
 It seems by removing `rt` we were able to better distinguish pairs that are _somehow similar_ from ones that are _somehow dissimilar_.
 Therefore, I decide to remove `rt` in my similarity calculator.